microsoft/finops-toolkit/docs/governance-workbook/details.md

 Pre-requisite: To use this governance report, you need to create security governance rules.

-To know more about this product, please use the following link : [Driving your organization to remediate security issues with recommendation governance in Microsoft Defender for Cloud | Microsoft Learn](https://learn.microsoft.com/en-us/azure/defender-for-cloud/governance-rules)
+To learn more, refer to [Driving your organization to remediate security issues with recommendation governance in Microsoft Defender for Cloud](https://learn.microsoft.com/azure/defender-for-cloud/governance-rules).

 <br>